Express Entry is an immigration management system which selects skilled workers to Canada under Federal Economic programs.

 To qualify for admission to the Express Entry Pool as a Federal Skilled Worker, applicants must meet the following essential conditions:

-- The work experience must be classified within Skill Type 0 (Managerial Occupations), Skill Level A (Professional Occupations), or Skill Level B (Technical Occupations and Skilled Trades) within the meaning of the National Occupational Classification system; AND
+- The work experience must be classified within Skill Type 0 (Managerial Occupations), Skill Level A (Professional Occupations), or Skill Level B (Technical Occupations and Skilled Trades) within the meaning of the NOC system; AND

 - Score sufficient points under the skilled worker point grid comprising of six selection factors.
 The current pass mark is 67 points;